Here's Why We Need To 'Stop At The Click' When Getting Gas In Our Vehicles

 1. Get gas before 10 a.m. or after 5 p.m. because in between those hours is the hottest part of the day, and that’s when we see spikes in ozone gas levels.

 2. Avoid activities that release vapors or fumes into the air between the hours of 10 a.m. and 5 p.m., such as mowing, painting or staining.
-This doesn’t apply if you have electric powered equipment.MORE NEWS: Colorado Man Turns A Corner After Months In Hospitals For COVID Battle
+This doesn’t apply if you have electric powered equipment.MORE NEWS: Tour New Olympic Museum In Colorado Springs With The Legendary Peggy Fleming